Baswazz/portfolio-tracker/README.md

 # Getting Started
-Crypto portfolio tracker for Google Sheets
+Crypto portfolio tracker for Google Sheets.
 Get your free API key from https://p.nomics.com/pricing

 ## How to Install